adouche/adouche.github.io/blog/13_Temporary_files.md

 #temporaryfiles #stal/ix

-Today I have an anecdote for you about my sense of beauty.
+Today I have a joke for you about my sense of beauty.

-I personally get pissed off by programs that want to create temporary files.
-In general, a "temporary file" is some kind of nonsense, because what a fuck to write ephemeral data to a persistent file?
+Personally, I hate programs that want to create temporary files.
+In general, "temporary file" is some nonsense, because why write ephemeral data to a persistent file?

 Data can either be buffered in memory, or written through a pipe to the input of another program, or something equally reasonable.